ItalyPaleAle/unlocker/README.md

 - `/etc/unlocker/config.yaml`
 - `$HOME/.unlocker/config.yaml`
-- Or in the same folder where the unlocker binary is located
+- Or in the same folder where the Unlocker binary is located

 You can find an example of the configuration file, and a description of every option, in the [`config.sample.yaml`](/config.sample.yaml) file.